fjrefluxx/DTN7-ESP/README.md

-Each node is regularly switching between advertising their presence and scanning for peers in configurable intervals with a possible random offset.
+Each node is regularly switching between advertising its presence and scanning for peers in configurable intervals with a possible random offset.
 Each node acts both as GATT server and client.
-In the server role, the node advertises a GATT service and characteristic, to which data can be uploaded.
+In the server role, the node advertises a GATT service and characteristic to which data can be uploaded.
-In the client role, the node connects to an upload characteristic of another node and writes a CBOR encoded bundle to it.
+In the client role, the node connects to an upload characteristic of another node and writes a CBOR-encoded bundle to it.

 UUIDs for service and characteristic are defined in `menuconfig`.
-Currently, it is expected that dtn peers use their node ID as BLE device name.
+Currently, it is expected that DTN peers use their node ID as the BLE device name.
 Therefore, peers are determined by checking their name, and it must begin with "dtn:" or "ipn:".

 > [!TIP]
 > As NimBLE produces many log outputs, it may be beneficial to reduce its log level by setting "NimBLE Host log verbosity"(BT_NIMBLE_LOG_LEVEL) to "warning" or "error".

 > [!NOTE]
-> This CLA uses a lot of memory (~150kB), mostly for the Nimble controller, this can potentially be reduce through optimized menuconfig settings, but should be kept in mind.
+> This CLA uses a lot of memory (~150kB), mostly for the Nimble controller.
+This can potentially be reduced through optimized menuconfig settings in future work.

 ## Extras / Experimental Features